-The IPM Sub-Committee for Stormwater Assets consists of three members of the City's Natural Resources Board, three local scientific advisers, and three members of City Staff.
-Their goal is to create an IPM Plan that will apply to all pest management activities within the City's stormwater conveyance system It is the goal of the Sub-Committee to assist City Staff in developing a plan to control pests so that the treatment, transportation, and storage capacity of the entire conveyance system is preserved, while also ensuring the health and safety of staff, residents, structures, wildlife, and the surrounding natural waterways.
+The IPM Sub-Committee for stormwater assets consists of three members of the City's Natural Resources Board, three local scientific advisers, and three members of City Staff.
+Their goal is to create an IPM Plan that will apply to all pest management activities within the City's stormwater conveyance system.
+It is the goal of the Sub-Committee to assist City Staff in developing a plan to control pests so that the treatment, transportation, and storage capacity of the entire conveyance system is preserved, while also ensuring the health and safety of staff, residents, structures, wildlife, and the surrounding natural waterways.
 For public notice of herbicide treatments, please visit the Stormwater Department's home page.

 Alligatorweed (Alternanthera philoxeroides) – an invasive, emersed plant native to South America